ammartica/holbertonschool-higher_level_programming/0x0C-python_almost_a_circle/models/README.md

-This folder will contain models for the Almost a Circle project.
+This folder is a Python package for the Almost a Circle project.